gaslight/posts/posts/2013-10-29-beginners-mind.md

 problems.

-On a recent trip with [SuperChris], he asked "Do you sometimes feel like we know our clients' businessess better than they do?"
-I absolutely feel that way.
-In fact, if I didn't, I should probably stop working on that project.
+On a recent trip with [SuperChris], he asked "Do you sometimes feel like we know our clients' businesses better than they do?"
+Of course I feel that way.
+In fact, if I didn't, I should stop working on that project.

 ## Solving Problems